Here’s one of the biggest leadership lessons I’ve learned: Avoid trying to “mold” people.

 Leadership lessons show us that the real danger is that when you try to turn people into something they are not, they bring less energy and motivation to the task.
 Initially, people might be enthusiastic about a new direction.
 You see this effect often with new managers, they believe that their strategy is working.
 Which is true, but it will not last.

 Instead of molding people into something you want them to be, relax and open up to people’s unique visions.
 As a leader, you can offer your people a framework so they can do their job.
-For instance, Steve Jobs wasn’t afraid to let Jony I’ve flourished.
-Jobs knew better, he had fallen to the tyranny of fearful management by John Sculley.
-Not able to keep Jobs in check, Sculley made sure Jobs was fired.
+For instance, Steve Jobs wasn’t afraid to let Jony Ive flourish.
+And Jony Ive became one of the most important people at Apple.

 Everyone has to be a leader sooner or later.
 Think of small projects you might have to lead with a handful of people That is enough to demonstrate your leadership.
 By not being afraid of people’s capabilities and talents, you can let them excel in what they do.
 This will ultimately lead to better results.